pce-devel/PCE_Keyboard/README.md

 ### PC-88 Layout Similarities

-Based on a rare photograph from a magazine scan during its development period, the Tsuushin Booster keyboard appears to have beeb based directly on a PC-88 keyboard.
+Based on a rare photograph from a magazine scan during its development period, the Tsuushin Booster keyboard appears to have been based directly on a PC-88 keyboard.
 This shows from not only its shape and style, but also the number of keys and their layout.
 If the picture was clear enough, it would almost certainly show the same labels on the keys.